Our culture is centred on social and cultural trends, supporting emerging talent and creativity.

 What makes it great … is the scale of curatorial ambition”

-Art Social is our flagship festival of visual arts and culture.
+Art Social was our flagship festival of visual arts and culture.

 Art Social ’15 was curated around Maslow’s Pyramid of Needs.